NV5 Global - Consensus Indicates Potential 9.9% Upside

-NV5 Global found using ticker (NVEE) now have 6 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 87 and 75 with a mean TP of 81.75.
-With the stocks previous close at 74.39 this now indicates there is a potential upside of 9.9%.
-The 50 day MA is 71.14 while the 200 day moving average is 58.1.
-The market cap for the company is $1,013m.
+NV5 Global with ticker code (NVEE) have now 6 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 87 and 75 with the average target price sitting at 81.75.
+Now with the previous closing price of 74.39 this would imply there is a potential upside of 9.9%.
+The day 50 moving average is 71.14 while the 200 day moving average is 58.1.
+The company has a market cap of $1,013m.
 Visit the company website at: http://www.nv5.com

 NV5 Global provides professional and technical engineering and consulting services to public and private sector clients in the infrastructure, energy, construction, real estate, and environmental markets in the United States and internationally.
 It operates through two segments, Infrastructure, and Building, Technology & Sciences.
 The company offers site selection and planning, design, water resources, transportation, structural engineering, land development, surveying, power delivery, building code compliance, and other services; and construction materials testing and engineering, geotechnical engineering and consulting, and forensic consulting services.
 It also provides governmental outsourcing and consulting, and technical outsourcing services; and geospatial data analytic and mapping services.
 In addition, the company offers mechanical, electrical, and plumbing design; commissioning; energy performance, management, and optimization; building program management; acoustical design consulting; and audiovisualÂsecurity and surveillanceÂinformation technologyÂdata center services, as well as energy services.
 Further, it provides various services, such as investigating and analyzing environmental conditions, and recommending corrective measures and procedures; occupational health and safety services; hydrogeological modeling and environmental programs; water resource planning, monitoring, and environmental management of wastewater facilities; solid waste landfill investigations; permitting and compliance; storm water pollution; environmental impact statement support; agricultural waste management and permitting; and wetland evaluations.
 The company was formerly known as NV5 Holdings and changed its name to NV5 Global in December 2015.
 NV5 Global was founded in 1949 and is headquartered in Hollywood, Florida.